 Commercial property owners should take this new environment into account when making office build-out negotiations and decisions.
 What’s more, owners should engage with contractors with the ability to find economies of scale that streamline the build-out process.

 CXRE is the building owner’s trusted brokerage, property and leasing team.
 We have over 21 years of experience advising commercial real estate investors.
 And we’ve represented more than five million square feet of commercial real estate for investors.

 Making commercial property improvements is a normal part of the property ownership life cycle.
 Owners must upgrade systems, fixtures and interior elements in order to attract high-quality tenants.
 Owners can help control these costs through good planning and management.
 The service-focused team at CXRE is ready to help.

 Without a doubt, commercial office build-outs of tenant spaces come with complications.
-As such, a lot of negotiation happens.
+As such, expect a great deal of negotiation.
 If you are ready to begin, your CXRE representative/broker can help.
 We’ll help you formulate a negotiation strategy for tenant improvements for your office build-out.
-We are passionate about service and have helped (hundreds?) of clients create budgets for commercial office space build-out projects.
+We are passionate about service and have helped hundreds of clients create budgets for commercial office space build-out projects.

 Tenants desire a sense of ownership, peace, and energy in their workplaces.
-At CXRE, this energy flows from very fast tenant responses, lovely common areas, well-planned gathering spaces, and movement throughout the building.
-Ideally, we want tenants to interact with each other in restaurants, social media, and elevator lobbies.
+At CXRE, we believe this energy flows from very fast tenant responses, lovely common areas, well-planned gathering spaces, and movement throughout the building.
+Ideally, we want tenants to interact with each other in restaurants, social areas, and elevator lobbies.
 These interactions slowly become commonplace and give the tenant a sense of belonging.
-We all want to belong.

 Our CXRE team members are passionate about service.
 As a building owner, your most important clients are your tenants.
 So it makes sense that your tenants are our most important clients as well.